tarsana/specs/README.md

 A command should be able to:

-- [ ] Read from and write to console.
+- [X] Read from and write to console.
-- [ ] Easily define and parse command line args.
+- [X] Easily define and parse command line args.
+- [X] Show detailed help message.
+- [X] Call another command and pass raw or parsed arguments.
+- [X] Should be able to test any command.
+- [ ] Compose other commands (pipe, parallel, switch, ...).
+- [ ] Be lazy (writing changes to Filesystem only if everything goes well).
 - [ ] Auto complete command line args.
-- [ ] Show detailed help message.
-- [ ] Be lazy (writing changes to Filesystem only if everything goes well).
-- [ ] Call another command and pass raw or parsed arguments.
-- [ ] Compose other commands (pipe, parallel, switch, ...).

-### Test

-- [ ] Should be able to test any command.
+# The Tarsana Command

+...